Rome by train booking guides

 Rome has direct year-round overnight trains to Munich and Vienna.
 There is also an excellent range of domestic night trains with late evening departures from Rome to Genoa, Turin, Milan, Bolzano, Venice, Trieste, Palermo and Siracusa.

-- Venice to Rome by train (Frecciargento or Italo) - trains from £20.00
+- Verona to Rome by train (Frecciargento or Italo) - trains from £20.00

 Image credits: Bert Kaufmann